WilmsJochen/docker-demo/README.md

 Good you found this git repo to start the exercise from.

-##Choose your language
+## Choose your language

 In this project you can find some basic examples for different programming languages.
+Have a quiick look on all the different dockerfiles and source code in these folders.
 Needless to say that this list of languages can be expanded.

 ## google cloud